JeanGrd/JiraReports/README.md

 Title: Transform an XML document to a pandas dataframe to generate Jira reports more quickly Remark : The main objective is to generate reports containing tables that contain jira data in a Word or Excel format.
-These tables are easily defined in XML documents (for more information : Readme.md).
+These tables are easily defined in XML documents.

+(Readme in progress...)

+---

 Developed for Moko - Thales Alenia Space

----

 **Written by : Jean Guiraud**